pressure679/mySimpleSniffer/README.md

 Who knows, I might end up coding some for arpON xD

+Remember to have jnetpcap installed

+Oh yeah, you compile by typing following: sudo java -cp . mySimpleSniffer

-Make the force be with you
+May the source be with you